 We can make generalisations about the different breeds of cat, but ultimately, they all have their own individual personality.

 When selecting a cat or kitten from a breeder, I like to find one who raises their cats indoors and around children, so they are already used to being around a family with kids.
-If your children are younger, I would recommend a slightly older kitten.
+If your children are younger, I recommend a slightly older kitten.
 While children mean well, the younger ones can sometimes be a little rough when handling kittens, so I would certainly recommend one who is around 16 weeks of age and a little less fragile.

 Even though the breeds fit a general profile, they are individual and when selecting a kitten, visit your breeder and ask to see the cats she has for sale.
 Some will be a little more outgoing than others.
 Sit and observe.
 See who comes up to you and who sits back.
 I have often said that I think cats choose their humans and not the other way around.